Tonejs/Presets/README.md

 ## Contributing

 Contributions are very welcome.
-Once your pull request is merged, your presets will be browse-able and download-able through the [preset CDN](http://preset.tonejs.org).
+Once your pull request is merged, your presets will be browse-able in this repo and downloadable from the gh-pages branch [here](http://tonejs.github.io/Presets/instrument/MonoSynth/Bah.json).

 ### Contribution Guidelines